Mar-boo/microbiotaAnalysis.gitignore/README.md

 The main objective is to show how to analytically approach microbiota data, taking into account its particular characteristics (compositional data, high dimensionality, inflation of zeros, and overdispersion), using a rigorous and reproducible statistical approach.

+## Scripts folder

+The `scripts/` directory includes all analysis code.

+- **SimulatedMicrobiome.R**: generates simulated longitudinal microbiome data used throughout the project.
+- **Models/**: contains the scripts for statistical modeling (Weighted model LM, CLMM, PERMANOVA) and visualization of selected results.

 ## 🧭 Analysis strategy
 This repository presents a **reproducible data science workflow for microbiome analysis**, applied to simulated vaginal microbiota data.
 Sequencing count data are modeled as **compositional OTU abundance matrices** and analyzed using normalization, zero imputation, and **Aitchison log‑ratio transformations (CLR/ILR)**.
 Microbial diversity is assessed via **alpha diversity (Shannon index)** and **beta diversity (Bray–Curtis dissimilarity)**.
 Multivariate structure is explored using **PCoA, NMDS, and hierarchical clustering**.
 Group differences are tested with **permutation‑based methods (PERMANOVA, PERMDISP)**, while temporal and covariate effects are modeled using **linear and mixed‑effects models**, including multinomial extensions for taxonomic composition.
 The project reflects best practices in **statistical learning for microbiome data**, with an emphasis on robustness, interpretability, and reproducibility.